-Revenue User fees and charges will be sufficient to cover the cost of providing the service for which the fee is charged.
+General Fund user fees will be established to cover the cost of providing the related services.
+These would include development fees, engineering fees, and others.
+The fees should cover all current operating costs.
 Recreation and park fees are not intended to cover the full cost of services.
 These services will be supplemented so that all citizens have the opportunity to utilize these activities and resources regardless of economic condition.